Schwetzingen Palace: Gardens

-Under the auspices of Nicolas de Pigage, the garden's plan was thoroughly updated and substantially expanded, all the while preserving most of its original features.
+Under the auspices of Nicolas de Pigage, the garden's plan was updated and expanded, while preserving most of its original features.
 Unlike his predecessor, Pigage was familiar with the latest developments in style.
-Most of the designs he prepared for Schwetzingen, spanning a period of more than twenty years, have to be considered progressive and up-to-date.
-However, not all of them were carried out, and as time progressed, the prince's (and possibly also the architect's) reluctance to make a full switch towards the "English" style also provoked critical scorn (most notably from the garden-design theorist Christian Cay Lorenz Hirschfeld).
-Exempt from Hirschfeld's criticism were only the numerous fabriques that Pigage built in various parts of the garden.
+Most of the designs he prepared for Schwetzingen were progressive and up-to-date.
+However, not all of them were carried out, and as time progressed, the prince's (and possibly also the architect's) reluctance to make a full switch towards the "English" style provoked critical scorn (most notably from the garden-design theorist Christian Cay Lorenz Hirschfeld).
+Only the fabriques that Pigage built in various parts of the garden were exempt from Hirschfeld's criticism.
 The outstanding architectural quality of these small, yet elaborate, buildings was universally acknowledged (Hirschfeld, in fact, objected mostly to their number – he would have preferred fewer of them).
 On the newer, more fully developed landscaped portions, Pigage collaborated closely with the up-and-coming garden designer Friedrich Ludwig von Sckell.

-The sculpture throughout the garden is of varied quality, with a few mediocre decorative pieces, salvaged from the earlier garden and various other locations, as well as some impressive works by Gabriël Grupello and Peter Anton von Verschaffelt, among others.
-One sculpture in particular, a depiction of Pan sitting atop a cliff and playing his flute, was very highly regarded in its time.
-It is a work by the Mannheim sculptor, Peter Simon Lamine.
-A similar statue, by the same master, was unveiled some twenty years later at Nymphenburg Palace.
+The sculpture throughout the garden is of varied quality, including some notable works by Gabriël Grupello and Peter Anton von Verschaffelt, among others.
+A sculpture of Pan sitting atop a cliff and playing his flute, by the Mannheim sculptor, Peter Simon Lamine, was very highly regarded in its time.
+It is a work.
+A similar statue, by the same sculptor, was unveiled some twenty years later at Nymphenburg Palace.
 Most of the sculpture within the parterre, and some of the works scattered elsewhere, was acquired at auction in the 1760s.
 Most of it is the work of then-celebrated French artist Barthélemy Guibal and had previously adorned the Lunéville palace of the deposed Polish king Stanisław Leszczyński.
-The majority of the sculpture is now replaced with modern replicas to avoid further degradation.
-The originals are on display within the premises themselves, in the "new orangery" building.
+The majority of the sculptures have now been replaced with modern replicas to avoid further degradation from the elements.
+The originals are on display in the "new orangery" building.